-- Go to 'Events' in the top bar and click 'Add'
+- Go to 'Events' in the top bar and click 'Add'.
+If this does not appear, make sure you're logged in, or register here.

-- Decide if you're making a 'tour event' or a single event.
-'Tour events' have multiple 'single events' connected to it so users can see all dates on a particular tour at a glance and share individual dates from the tour.
+- Decide if you're making a 'tour event' or a singlular event.
+'Tour events' have multiple singlular events connected to it so users can see all dates on a particular tour at a glance and share individual dates from the tour.
 Go to Creating a Tour Event below on how to do this.

 - Fill in all fields in the 'event detail' tab